-Complementary therapies can't treat or cure cancer, but some people say that complementary therapies help them to feel more relaxed and better able to cope with their cancer and the side-effects of treatment.
+Complementary therapies can't treat or cure cancer, but some people say that complementary therapies help them to feel more relaxed and better able to cope with their cancer and the sideeffects of treatment.

 It's very important to talk to your doctor if you're thinking of using complementary therapies.
+Tell them also if you're using or considering using over-the-counter or herbal medications.
 Some can interfere with your treatment or be harmful to you, even if you have used them safely before your cancer diagnosis.